Torah for Everyone

 Join us in exploring the Torah and relevant commentaries in an open environment in this twice-monthly class led by Rabbi Ruth Adar (bio below).
 Each session focuses on a specific portion of the text and issues it addresses.

 Newcomers of all ages and backgrounds are always welcome.
-No experience with Torah or knowledge of Hebrew is necessary.
-You don't need to be Jewish to draw on Jewish wisdom.
+No prior experience with the Torah or Hebrew is required, and everyone is welcome to explore Jewish wisdom.
 We recommend registering in advance to receive the reading materials from Rabbi Ruth.

-How To Join: The next series begins in fall 2025.
-We meet online twice a month on the second and fourth Wednesdays of each month, 7:00-9:00 pm PT.
-View our meeting dates below.
-Come to one session, a few, or the entire series.
-Contact Rabbi Ruth Adar to learn more.
+How To Join: We meet online twice a month on the second and fourth Wednesdays from 7:00 to 9:00 PM PT (details are below).
+You can attend one session, a few, or the entire series.
+The fee for each session is $35.
+To learn more, please contact Rabbi Ruth Adar.

 Torah for Everyone Dates